brandon840/Solitaire-Cypher/README.md

 # Solitaire-Cypher

+Assignment 2 of the course COMP 250.

-Program that encrypts and decrypts messages using the 52 cards in a stardard deck of playing cards
+The program encrypts and decrypts messages using the 52 cards in a stardard deck of playing cards.

+Full details are available in the file assignment2_instructions.pdf